 Ambiguity in the Bible, which many ministers and scholars do not care to admit yet argue, is the reason for thousands of opinions, exegeses which can and have discouraged church attendance and memberships (free will).
 The New Testament Bible, historians of the first century, ancient Egyptian manuscripts, The Dead Sea Scrolls, The Nag Hammadi and countless other sources are clear that we have been deceived by highly intelligent silver-tongued men and that deceit began (free will) within one hundred years after Jesus’ torture.
 Actually, Jesus came to teach us how not to sin (his free will to teach and our free will to accept).
 In this respect, he is our Savior.

-Once understood, we believe we are then accountable for every sin we commit (free will) after we accept Jesus as our Savior and like God, he forgives us for our sins.
-After that divine moment we may be forgiven by those whom we transgress (free will), but we will still be judged by God when our soul faces him.
+Once understood, we believe we are then accountable for every sin we commit (free will) after we accept Jesus as our Savior.
+Like God, Jesus forgives us for our sins.
+After that divine moment we may be forgiven by those whom we transgress, but we will still be judged by God when our soul faces him.
 After Jesus saved the prostitute from being stoned to death, he said to her, "Now go and sin no more."

 How else could God judge us other than by our sins and our acts of kindness and goodwill?
 How else does a judge and jury decide punishment for a murderer?
-Because he was caught, he may regret (free will) his murder while in body on earth, but his nervous soul does not escape God’s judgement in heaven.
+Because he was caught, he may regret his murder while in body on earth, but his nervous soul does not escape God’s judgement in heaven.
 There is no “get out of sin free card” offered by our Savior.

 After a parent realizes the wrong his child committed, does the parent say, “Not to worry, my boy, you go ahead and commit this sin again.”
-No. The perturbed parent says while pointing, “You little ____, don’t ever do that again!
+No. The perturbed parent says while pointing, “You little ____, don’t ever do that again!”